MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 Dataverse automatically creates an integer column with the name **Time to live**, schema name `TTLInSeconds` and logical name `ttlinseconds`.

 When a value is set to this column, it defines the time in seconds after which row will expire and get deleted from database automatically.
+If no value is set, the record will persist indefinitely, just like standard tables.

 ## Scenario